Expert Advice on Identifying Protected Trees within Sutherland Shire

-Trees play a crucial contribution to our ecosystem by providing shade, fresh air and aesthetic value to our surroundings.
-However, not all trees are identical and some are granted additional protection status, making it illegal to carry out any work without obtaining permission.
-If you’re considering having a tree removed it is essential to know the protection status of the tree you’re considering and the steps you have to follow to be in compliance with the legal requirements.
-This article we’ll walk you through the process of determining whether the tree is secured and the steps you will need be doing to make sure that you are acting within the law.
+Trees play a crucial contribution to our ecosystem, providing shade, clean air, and aesthetic value to our surroundings.
+However there are a few trees that aren’t identical and some are granted an additional status of protection, making it illegal to do any activity without authorization.
+If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree you’re considering, and the steps you have to take to comply with the law.
+The following article we will guide you through the steps to determine if a tree is secured and the steps you have take to be sure that you are following the law.

-A protected tree can be subject to specific legal controls It is illegal to work on such a tree without obtaining the necessary permissions.
-There are two kinds of protection that a tree might have: preservation and protection orders that are statutory.
+A protected tree is one that has been subjected to certain legal controls It is illegal to do work on such a tree without the required permissions.
+There are two types of protection a tree might have: statutory protection and preservation orders.

-Under statutory protection, trees are protected by law and are subject to Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities in order to protect trees of significant public value and to ensure that they do not get damaged or destroyed.
+Under legal protection trees are protected under law and are in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to safeguard trees of significant value to the public and to ensure that they do not get destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs but are issued from the Secretary of State responsible for Environment.
-Trees with preservation orders are considered to be of exceptional worth and are therefore protected from any kind of work, including the felling.
+Preservation orders are like TPOs in that they are put in place by the Secretary of State for the Environment.
+The trees that are protected by preservation orders are considered to have exceptional worth and are therefore protected from any kind of work, including cutting down.

-To determine whether the tree is protected, you must to verify if it’s in the process of being subject to the protection of a TPO or preservation order.
-It is done by contacting your authorities in your area and asking them look up for records.
+To determine if a tree is protected, you must to verify if it’s subject to a TPO or preservation orders.
+This can be accomplished by contacting the local authority and asking them to look up their records.

 TPO search

-If you want to find an TPO to locate one, contact the Tree or Woodland Official at the local authority.
-They can inform you whether the tree is protected.
-They will also be able to advise you on the next steps you should do if your tree is in a protected area.
+To search for an TPO You can reach an Tree and Woodland officer from your local authority.
+They can inform you whether the tree is in the protection.
+They’ll also be able advise you about the next steps to follow if the tree is in a protected area.

 Preservation order search

-In order to search for a preservation order you will need to contact Secretary of State, Department of the Environment.
-They will tell you whether the tree is protected and provide you with the required information and guidelines.
+In order to search for a preservation order, you’ll need to call the Secretary of State for the Environment.
+They can tell you whether the tree is in the protected zone and provide you with the information you require and direction.

 FAQs: